Jamesits/DisableSystemUpdateService/README.md

 Tested on the following condition:

- * Hardware: Oneplus One A0001
+ * Hardware: OnePlus One A0001
  * OS: OxygenOS 1.0.0 (A1001_12_150527), Android 5.0.2
  * Software: Google Play Service version 7.5.74 (1997312-438), Google Services Framework version 5.0.1-1602158